-Schoolsparrow categorizes real estate by school boundaries, and we provide an interesting search where you can see the top 30 schools that have homes for sale right now that fit your requirements.
+SchoolSparrow categorizes real estate by school boundaries, and we provide an interesting search where you can see the top 30 schools that have homes for sale right now that fit your requirements.
 You can try our search here.
-You must register to search, but we promise we won’t give your data to a Nigerian princess looking to wire you $20M after you wire her $500 first.
+You must register to search, but we promise we won’t give away your data.

-Also, if you are interested in homes for sale within your Park Ridge public school, check out these links:
+Also, if you are interested in real estate for sale within your Park Ridge public school, check out these links:

 As you can see, this is really interesting.
 Thanks for reading!